About the MPSP

 - a coinsurance rate of 80 percent; and

 The Minnesota legislature changed the payment parameters for benefit 2022 to be:

 - a coinsurance rate of 60 percent; and

-Each year, the MCHA board of directors may alter the payment parameters to assure the MPSP can operate within its’ budget.
+Each year, the MCHA board of directors may adjust the payment parameters to assure the MPSP can operate within its’ budget.

 For each benefit year, MCHA must notify an eligible health insurance company of reinsurance payments to be made for the benefit year no later than June 30th of the year following the benefit year.
 By August 15th of the year following the benefit year, MCHA must disburse all applicable reinsurance payments to an eligible health insurance company.

 This means that MCHA will notify the health insurance plans of their reinsurance payment by June 30th and pay the insurance companies by August 15th of each year for the prior year’s experience.